-This toolkit has four main sections:
+This toolkit has four main sections to complete, in the following order:

-ACS Health System SDOH Self-Assessment
+ACS SDOH Health System Assessment Tool

-The organizational health assessment on pages 6 to 10 will help your team identify your health system's strengths and opportunities when addressing SDOH.
+The assessment on pages 6 to 9 will help your team identify your health system's strengths and opportunities for improvement when addressing SDOH.
 There are 10 questions for your team to review.
 Consider sharing the assessment with members of your team prior to completing it, so everyone has time to gather the information needed to answer the questions.
 Agree on a process to collect everyone's feedback.
-For example, you may want to meet to discuss and reach consensus on the answers or you may want to collect answers and enter an average answer.